What You Need to Know about SalmonellaSalmonella and salmonellosis

 Common symptoms of salmonellosis include abdominal cramps, diarrhea, fever, and nausea, and you will experience symptoms anywhere from 12 to 72 hours after being exposed to the bacteria.
 Usually, these symptoms last for 4 to 7 days and do not require treatment.
 More severe cases can require antibiotic therapy or even hospitalization.
 Seniors, very young children, women who are pregnant, and people with weakened immune systems are more at risk of getting sick from salmonella, and they are more prone to complications of salmonellosis, such as dehydration or septicemia (where the bacteria is present in the blood).

 Rarely, people infected with salmonella may develop a condition known as Reiter's syndrome, which is also known as reactive arthritis.
 Symptoms include joint pain, eye irritation, and painful urination.
-These symptoms usually appear 3 to 4 weeks after exposure to the bacteria, and they can last for several months or even years.
+These symptoms usually appear 3 to 4 weeks after exposure to the bacteria.
+50% of affected people experience a complete resolution of symptoms within 6 months and most people's symptoms will go away within 1 year.
 In some cases, this condition can progress to chronic arthritis.

 The estimated number of reported cases of salmonellosis in Canada each year is between 6,000 and 12,000.
 Due to the wide range in severity of symptoms and the similarity of symptoms between salmonellosis and other illnesses, people are often unaware that they have been infected with salmonella.
 For this reason, the actual number of cases of salmonella infection is expected to be much higher than the number of cases reported.